Snie/BPMetrics_Usi2014/README.md

 +  [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html "Get Java 8"): there is a Java application that computes the metrics of the models, which can be run only on Java 8.
 + [MongoDB](http://www.mongodb.org "MongoDB Homepage"): BPMetrics saves the accounts, models and statistics on a database, which should be running before starting the web app.
 + [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html "Get Google Chrome"): the whole UI works with [Polymer](https://www.polymer-project.org "Polymer Project homepage") components, which work better and faster on Chrome.
++ [Python 2.5/3.0](https://www.python.org/downloads/ "Get Python"): Some librarires need Python to be installed.

 ###Get Started